 - 1. Remove the seat.
 (See page 4-12.) - 2.
-Unhook the band securing the owner's tool kit, and then remove the battery holding plate by removing the bolts. - 3.
+Remove the battery holding plate by removing the bolts. - 3.
 Disconnect the negative battery lead first, then the positive battery lead by removing their bolt.
 NOTICE: When removing the battery, the main switch must be off, and the negative lead must be disconnected before the positive lead.
 [ECB01001]

-- 1. Battery holding plate
+- 1. Bolt

-- 2. Bolt
+- 2. Battery holding plate

 - 3. Negative battery lead (black)

 - 4. Positive battery lead (red)

 - 4. Pull the battery out of its compartment.